-The application logic layer provides the core business logic using Enterprise JavaBeans[TM].
+The application logic layer provides the core business logic using Enterprise JavaBeans^{\mathbb{M}}.
 It does this in a channel neutral manner.
 That is, it handles a transfer funds request whether the request came from a Web client or kiosk.

-The mechanism for performing the business logic is a business process running in the Process Choreographer in WebSphere Business Integration Server Foundation or a business process running as a Single Action EJB.
+The mechanism for performing the business logic is a business process running in the Process Choreographer in WebSphere Process Server or a business process running as a Single Action EJB.
 The business process can involve interacting with Web services, host applications using the JCA Connectors, and enterprise datasources to fulfill the request.
 The toolkit provides a set of services that support the application logic layer by providing connectivity to enterprise datastores or to legacy systems.

-If the application presentation layer and the application logic layer are both running on WebSphere Business Integration Server Foundation, the presentation layer can use a work area to pass the session IDs to the application logic layer.
-Otherwise the application presentation layer includes the session ID with the data required to process the business request in the request message.
+From WebSphere Application Server version 6, the work area feature is supported too.
+So, the presentation layer can use a work area to pass the session IDs to the application logic layer.
+Or the application presentation layer includes the session ID with the data required to process the business request in the request message.